Sammidysam/GameUpdater/README.md

 A game updater library created in C#.
 It can be used for any type of file, whether that be .exe, .jar, or .txt.

+This library figures out if an update is necessary by checking the time of the most recent update and updating if the time of the most recent update is later than the time when last updated (the time on the file at the same directory as the game).
+When using the update() method, the updater will automatically timestamp the update with the current system time at the time of the update.

 How to use: